approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 > **NOTE:**: Replace `6rmua1i` with your value for the `IntegrationId` in the output of the previous command.

 #### Update the Integration

+Next we update the integration so that it adds the header for the API key.

+> **NOTE:** If you are not targeting the Kutt API then you need to make sure you are using the correct header name for communicating the API key.

 Execute one of the commands: